Lewes Speakers Festival

 Tickets & Special Discounts

-All children under the age of 15 must be accompanied by a paying adult.
+All children must be accompanied by a ticket-holding adult

 ADULT - 1-Day Festival Pass: £22 - For Sunday the 10th May 2026 for the children’s festival